Micah J. Malouf

 Micah J. Malouf joined Schell Bray PLLC in February 2022, bringing to the firm’s clients his deep experience working with foundations, educational institutions, donor-advised fund sponsors, endowments, and other charitable entities.
 He is passionate about philanthropy and the impact that organizations of all sizes make on the people and places they serve.

 Micah advises philanthropic organizations and their officers, directors, and trustees on formation and structuring, corporate governance, tax compliance, significant charitable gifts, endowments and investments, and other legal issues.
+He serves as co-author of Bloomberg (BNA) Tax Management Portfolio No. 482-2nd Tax Issues of Educational Organizations.

 Prior to joining the firm, Micah served as Associate University Counsel at the University of North Carolina at Chapel Hill.
 In this role, he focused on charitable giving, endowment and investment management, university-related foundations, trusts and estates, and board governance.